-Before coming to Europe, he lived and worked in New York City where he founded the theater company East River Commedia (1998-2010).
-Important productions include Striptease and Out at Sea, Philosopher Fox and Serenade, The Magnificent Cuckold, and A Couple of Poor, Polish-Speaking Romanians.
-He also founded and directed the undergroundzero festival, a festival of experimental independent live arts (2007 -2014) that was presented in six incarnations in numerous locations throughout the East Village and Lower East Side including PS 122, Collective:Unconscious, Clemente Soto Velez, and the Living Theatre.
-In 2005, he helped to found the League of Independent Theater, advocacy organization for independent theater in New York City.
-He served on the board of directors and as the managing director of public affairs for five years.
+Before moving to Europe, Bargetto lived and worked in New York City, where he founded the theater company East River Commedia (1998-2010).
+Important productions with East River Commedia include Striptease and Out at Sea, Philosopher Fox and Serenade, The Magnificent Cuckold, and A Couple of Poor, Polish-Speaking Romanians.
+He also founded and directed the undergroundzero festival (2007-2014), a festival of experimental independent live arts presented in six incarnations at various venues throughout the East Village and Lower East Side, including PS 122, Collective:Unconscious, Clemente Soto Velez, and the Living Theatre.
+In 2005, Bargetto helped found the League of Independent Theater, an advocacy organization for independent theater in New York City, where he served on the board of directors and as the managing director of public affairs for five years.

 Artist Statement